Ari-S-123/story-weaver/README.md

 StoryWeaver is a pioneering collaborative fiction platform that harnesses real-time multi-user editing, AI-powered narrative generation.
 Designed for writers who thrive on collaboration and readers seeking immersive storytelling, StoryWeaver seamlessly blends community creativity with structured authorial control.
 Empowering users with intuitive co-authoring tools, AI-driven creative assistance, StoryWeaver provides a vibrant and dynamic environment for crafting, exploring, and personalizing narratives, making it the ultimate destination for casual and dedicated storytellers alike.

+## Note: Not in any way affiliated with "story-weaver.ai"

 ## MVP TODO

 - [x] Implement live autosaving